top of page

 cow and piglet

-industrial animal husbandry
+Industrial animal husbandry

 Large-scale livestock production generates methane emissions from the animals' digestion process and manure management.

-permafrost thawing
+Permafrost thawing

 As the Earth warms, permafrost (frozen soil) in the Arctic region begins to thaw, releasing significant amounts of methane and CO2 previously trapped in the ground.

-population increase
+Population increase

 The growth of the world's population leads to increased demand for energy, resources and food, leading to increased emissions from various activities.